Elk Island Public Schools

 Peer Leadership - Energetic groups of students who encourage school spirit, organize special activities and generally promote the school to the community.

-Honours Program - This honours program is for motivated students who are seeking a rewarding academic experience.
+Ardrossan Excellence Program - This program is for motivated grade 9 students who are seeking a rewarding academic experience.
 It offers enrichment, acceleration and challenge to students.
 Honours courses involve more time and require greater work than regular courses but they also offer greater opportunity for individual progress and accomplishment.

 French Immersion - The French Immersion program is a sequential course of study which encompasses ECS through Grade 12.
 Ardrossan is the only Elk Island School to offer this program in Grades 7 through 12.
 This program provides an opportunity for students to study, speak, listen, read and write in French.